 Programs

-- Music Department programs have a standardized format and color (ivory).
-Each student receives 75 copies of their program.
-More copies may be obtained at a nominal charge. - Submit information for your program to the Administrative Assistant in FAC 440 no later than two weeks before your recital. - Your applied teacher and coach-accompanist should proofread all program materials before they are copied.
+- Music Department programs have a standardized format. - Submit information for your program to the Administrative Assistant in FAC 440 no later than two weeks before your recital. - Your applied teacher and coach-accompanist should proofread all program materials.

 Recording